 - A breathalyzer test can be thrown off by someone’s acid reflux or the types of medications they take.

-- Breathalyzer tests can be unreliable if the driver was eating bread or some type of sugar product.
+- Breathalyzer tests could be unreliable if the driver ate bread or some sugar product.

-- Blood tests must meet rigid chain of custody requirements, properly logged every step of the way.
+- Blood tests must meet rigid chain of custody requirements, logged adequately at every step.
 If that documentation isn’t there, the test can be thrown out.

-- Blood samples that stay in storage too long start to ferment and become unreliable.
+- Blood samples that stay in storage too long ferment and become unreliable.